 The Manchester meetings will be held on the first Tuesday of

-the month in Cross Street Chapel, Manchester
+the month, at 1pm in Percival Suite, Cross Street Chapel, Manchester

-(near The Royal Exchange Theatre) at 1.00pm.
+(near The Royal Exchange Theatre)

 The Chapel will usually be open at 12 o’clock so that you can bring

 in lunch from one of the local sandwich bars-or bring your own!